sahiliamsso/docs/source/installation-guide/install.md

 |       Install Gluu Server     |apt-get install gluu-server-3.0.0      |
 |       Gluu Server Status      |/etc/init.d/gluu-server-3.0.0 status   |

 !!!
+Note
-Note: While entering the "deb" command manually, make sure to enter an extra space between "/ubuntu/" and "trusty main".
+	While entering the "deb" command manually, make sure to enter an extra space between "/ubuntu/" and "trusty main".
 It is recommended to copy and paste the commands.

 Please see section 2.1.3 to complete installation.